“Life is difficult.”

 Rather than treating our psychology like the unquestioned operating system (or OS, in computer terminology) of our entire lives, we can re-purpose it to function more like a user interface (or UI) – that easy to use dashboard that sits atop all the other more complex programs.

 If we are feeling slightly depressed (very common) about a situation, rather than jumping in to solve it, we can decide to run on a treadmill, or take a walk in the sunshine or meditate.
 All are ways proven to improve our mood.

 At work, we can use choices like this as well.
-Rather than waiting for a performance review nervously, we could stand up and breathe deeply and try — as Amy Cuddy in her book Presence would suggest — physical behaviors that make us feel more in control and more confident.
+Rather than waiting for a performance review nervously, we can stand up and breathe deeply and try (as Amy Cuddy in her book Presence would suggest) physical behaviors that make us feel more in control and more confident.

-If we as workplace coaches help people consider applying parts of this approach we would be doing a tremendous service.
-Simply adding to our vocabulary of advice and support approaches and ideas about altering mood through physical actions – and specifically suggesting things like a walk or meditation — we can begin to open minds.
+If we as workplace coaches help people use this approach we would be doing a tremendous service.
+A simple suggestion to take a walk or meditate can begin to open minds.
 QwikCoach actually tested “itself” halfway through this blog post.
 Frustrated at our seeming inability to complete this post, we got up and took a short break.
 It worked!

 People need their minds clear, calm, and purposely active, to handle all the challenges set before them.
 As caring coaches, we can help those we coach be better thinkers and problem solvers by suggesting some alternatives when things are most difficult and challenging and thinking is best postponed until it can be productive again.

 Another one of Kotler’s book sounds like a must-read too for us as coaches: Stealing Fire: How Silicon Valley, the Navy SEALS, and Maverick Scientists are Revolutionizing the Way We Live and Work.